walterfreeman/phy211/index.md

 Please consult the <a href="syllabus-addendum.html">syllabus addendum</a>, also linked above, for a complete description of how things will go after Spring Break.

+### Video library

+We will be posting all of the videos from class on YouTube, Bilibili, and (hopefully) Blackboard.
+You can find links in the [video library](videos.html).

 ### The Virtual Physics Clinic